l3x/goenv/README.md

 Notes:
 1) Run "goenv check" to verify that the $GOPATH and the current Go runtime version are equivalent.
 2) If you call "goenv init", it will create $HOME/.goenv that will have the current Go runtime version number.
-3) This script uses brew-versions to install old versions of go.
-4) There may be problems if you try to install versions 1.1.2 and below.
-5) After running "goenv setup", you need to open a new terminal window (or source the current one).
+3) After running "goenv setup", you need to open a new terminal window (or source the current one).
-6) No shims.
+4) No shims.
 No rehashing.
 Just plain shell commands and some brew.
-7) Author: Lex Sheehan
+5) Author: Lex Sheehan

 Examples:
   . goenv 1.4.3                        # To switch to latest version of golang 1.4